SridharBR/nginxserver/README.md

 It also has roles to control access on kubernetes resources to specific users.

 ## Create a local cluster using kubeadm
-Below are some of the basic and essential steps to setup a simple kubernetes cluster
+Below are the essential steps to setup a simple kubernetes cluster

 ### Initialise control plane
 ```